jeysal/typesafe-routes/README.md

 ### Custom Parser

-If you need to parse/serialize other datatypes than primitive types or dates or the build in parsers don't meet your requirements for some reasons you can create your own parsers with a few lines of code.
+If you need to parse/serialize other datatypes than primitive types or dates or the build-in parsers don't meet your requirements for some reason you can create your own parsers with a few lines of code.
 The `Parser<T>` interface that helps yo to achieve that is defined as followed:

 ``` ts
 interface Parser<T> {